m-elwin/crazy_turtle/README.md

    ![<The ROS Graph>](<path_to_image_here_include_image_in_your_repository>)

 ## Runtime Information
+The `launchfile` from above should be running when executing these commands.

 5. Use the ROS command `<command and args>` to list all the nodes that are running.
    The output of the command looks like
    ```